 New Western Acquisitions understands that the investment home market fluctuates often and we do our best to offer the best discount possible at the time.

 Like any business in the wholesale trade, our goal is to provide a product at a price where the customer will be financially successful at their value-add business.
 We offer investors investment homes at a set price through a sales process that cannot be bid up past the point of profitability by less experienced investors.
 The discounts that we offer are dependent on the property, location, and the current market but can range anywhere from 10% to 50%.

 New Western Acquisitions already offers fair prices to investors.
 By paying our price, investors will avoid overpaying.
 When you go to an auction, it’s fairly common for beginner investors to chalk up the price because they don’t know what they’re doing.
 These inexperienced investors make it difficult to get a good deal on a property and take away what could have been profitable investments for more experienced investors.
-At New

 At New Western, you won’t have to worry about negotiating because we will always give you a fair price.
 Our set-price model allows you to avoid wasting countless hours visiting houses and writing contracts that will never get accepted at your asking price in a competitive market.